Filling a Vacancy

 Transfer

 Intra-Divisional Transfer without recruitment is the movement of an employee from one position to another, which is in a classification having the same salary range maximum, within the same unit or division.
+May be used to preserve employment for an employee impacted by a reduction in force.

 See Transfer for local process.